- Dog brain health changes over time — When a dog ages, it’s natural for cognitive function to decline. It’s also possible to slow its progression.

 Purchase a puzzle toy — Puzzle toys challenge dogs to use their brains to work for food or treats.
 A snuffle mat encourages dogs to use their noses and foraging skills.
 Similarly, interactive dog toys require pups to learn and repeat actions to unlock prizes.
 There are even puzzle feeder toys that allow mealtime to double as a mental enrichment exercise.

 👉 Whether you’ve got a puppy, adult, or senior dog, brain health is important throughout any life stage and can help set your pet up for a long and happy life.

 Be a smarter pet parent

 Sign up for the best pet advice you can get

 Frequently asked questions

-What are the signs of CDS?
+What are the signs of CCD?